thunderheadone/one-sdk-android/README.md

 }
 ```

-2. Apply the Google Messaging Service plugin to the app-level build.gradle file, as shown below:
+2. Apply the Google Messaging Service plugin to the app-level build.gradle, as shown below:

 ```gradle
 // place this at the bottom of your app build.gradle